The Game Theatre's POLICIES

-There are a lot of things we can do at Bryn Mawr College.
+There are a lot of things we can do at our historic locations.
 There are also things we CANNOT do.

 The Game Masters/Game Directors and College Staff

-Strictly put: there is no physical or Player vs. Player combat at the Event entitled Dragon Thrones.
+Strictly put: there is no physical or Player vs. Player combat at Dragon Thrones.
 The Game Theatre has MANY reasons for this, and we believe every Player will appreciate the unique (and simple) rules as to why this Event is not a Player vs. Player environment.

 Reason 1: The Magical Story: The first reason there’s no Player vs. Player fighting and combat is the Story: all High born Players of the realm known as Cambria have consented to enter a magical realm called Castle Bryn Mawr in an attempt to create peace, or at least negotiate safely, regarding the urgent matters facing the realm, including but not limited to the uncontrollable power of the various Dragon Thrones, trade agreements, environmental disasters, rivalries, plus the (potential) return of the Draconians and how that should be dealt with.
 Bryn Mawr is a magical place and this magic prevents anyone who enters from being able to strike, fight, or otherwise physically combat any other guest of the Castle.
 Of course, there can be massive battles, spying, trading, attacking other teams home kingdoms and much, much more!
 But that our friends happens outside the Castle in the larger realm…